-Spouses of service members on active duty in pay grades E-1 to E-5, W-1 to W-2 and O-1 to O-2 who can start and complete their coursework while their military sponsor is on active duty, including spouses married to members of the National Guard and reserve component in these same pay grades if the member is on Title 10 orders.
+Spouses of service members on active duty in pay grades E-1 to E-5, W-1, W-2, O-1 or O-2 who can start and complete their coursework while their military sponsor is on active duty, including spouses married to members of the National Guard and reserve component in these same pay grades if the member is on Title 10 orders.

 Click here to download the MyCAA FAQ booklet from Military OneSource.

 What Will MyCAA Pay For?

 The MyCAA Scholarship pays tuition costs for education and training courses and examinations leading to an associate degree (excluding associate degrees in General Studies, Liberal Arts and Interdisciplinary Studies that do not have a concentration).
 The scholarship also covers the costs for obtaining a license, certificate or certification at an accredited college, university or technical school approved for the MyCAA program.
 It can also cover the costs of an approved testing organization that expands employment or portable career opportunities for military spouses.